Tara Correa-McMullen: Murder and funeral

-In early 2005, 16-year-old Correa-McMullen moved into her own apartment in Inglewood, California, and began dating a gang member, Christopher Avery, who was ten years older than her.
-On the evening of October 21, 2005, she was shot to death by gang member Damien Watts.
+In early 2005, 16-year-old Correa-McMullen moved into her own apartment in Inglewood, California, and began dating a gang member, Christopher Avery, who was ten years older than she was.
+On the evening of October 21, 2005, she was gunned down by gang member Damien Watts.
 At the time of her death, Correa-McMullen was outside her apartment complex and was trying to run inside for safety.
 Two other people were also shot in the incident, but survived.
 She is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.

 Aftermath

 Damien Watts was charged with one count of murder and two counts of attempted murder on March 1, 2006.
 On January 23, 2009, he was convicted of Correa-McMullen's murder, the murder of another person chosen at random the day before he killed Correa-McMullen, and six counts of attempted murder over his two day shooting spree (at three locations), with special circumstance for allegations of gang murder and multiple murders; none of the multiple shooting victims were involved in gang activity except Correa-McMullen, but Watts' stated intent was "to shoot up rival gang territory".
 Watts was sentenced to five consecutive life sentences without parole on February 27, 2009.
 Watts' accomplice in the shooting spree, Joseph Wayne Jones, was also sentenced to life without parole.